TL;DR:

 The Land Grab

 The appetite for data center construction is squeezing out other developers.
-Land that could be used for housing or other purposes is being snapped up by data centers, which consume vast amounts of energy.
+Land that could be used for housing or other purposes is being snapped up by data centers, which consume vast amounts of energy and contribute significantly to the overall AI power drain.

 “They’re gonna consume unimaginable swaths of energy,” says Fernando De Leon, founder of Leon Capital Group.